Smoothness of compact horizons: Abstract

 \section{Abstract}

-We consider the problem of determining which conditions are necessary for cobordisms to admit Lorentzian metrics with certain properties.
-In particular, we prove a result originally due to Tipler without a smoothness hypothesis necessary in the original proof.
-In doing this, we prove that compact horizons in a smooth spacetime satisfying the null energy condition are smooth.
+We prove that compact Cauchy horizons in a smooth spacetime satisfying the null energy condition are smooth.
+As an application, we consider the problem of determining when a cobordism admits Lorentzian metrics with certain properties.
+In particular, we prove a result originally due to Tipler without the smoothness hypothesis necessary in the original proof.

-We also prove that the ''generic condition'' is indeed generic in the set of Lorentzian metrics on a given manifold.